 You know Apple enables custom product pages.
 You know that Google has up to 50 custom store listings.
-But you haven’t yet quite got around to actually using them, you’re missing out on higher CTR and CVR.
+But if you haven’t yet quite got around to actually using them, you’re missing out on higher CTR and CVR.

-So cancel the plans (sorry, dreams) for the Super Bowl Ad and get to work on 5 segments of people that use your app or play your game.
+So cancel the plans (sorry, dreams) for the Super Bowl Ad and build 5 segments of people that use your app or play your game.
 Customize a special ad/social/content campaign just for each one, and route the ads to the appropriate app listing page tailored just for the right segment.
 Boost the campaigns that convert, starve the ones that don’t, evolve those that look promising.

 (Bonus points and a gold star if you can get a custom in-app onboarding flow to sync up to the ads and the app listing page.)

 And voila: you’re finetuning your segmentation strategy, which the product team might like, and you’re growing your app with people who need or want what you’ve got, and you’ve boosted retention with higher engagement too.

 Let me count on my fingers: 1, 2, 3 wins.

 4. Get better data from Singular to boost your app marketing